 Delaware Limited Power of Attorney Form

-A Delaware limited power of attorney (POA) is a document that legally allows an individual (the “agent”) to represent another person (the “principal”).
-The agent’s power is limited to the duties in the POA.
+A Delaware limited power of attorney is a document that legally allows an individual (the “agent”) to represent another person (the “principal”).
+The agent’s power is limited to the duties in the power of attorney.
 The tasks are typically one-time actions that are very specific.
-Purchasing or selling a motor vehicle, signing legal forms, or managing real estate are all examples of when a limited POA can be used.
-Unlike a durable POA, it expires if the principal becomes mentally disabled or dies.
+Purchasing or selling a motor vehicle, signing legal forms, or managing real estate are all examples of when a limited power of attorney can be used.
+Unlike a durable form, it expires if the principal becomes mentally disabled or dies.

 Signing requirements (§ 49A-105): The document must be notarized and signed by one (1) witness.